Westhorpe Hall

 Westhorpe Hall, Grade II listed building in Westhorpe, England.

-The original manor house served as residence for Charles Brandon, Duke of Suffolk, and Mary Tudor, sister of King Henry VIII, in the 16th century.
+The original manor house served as residence for Charles Brandon, Duke of Suffolk, and Mary Tudor, sister of King Henry VIII, during the 16th century.
+Major demolition occurred in the 1760s, when much of the estate was dismantled, leaving only the brick structure that stands today.

 Location: Westhorpe